Loyalsock 62, Southern Columbia 55

-WILLIAMSPORT — Izzy Dadzie lead the Lancers in scoring with 17 points in the HAC-III contest.
-Natayah Abdul-Hakim and Katie Ryder each put up 13 points of their own for Loyalsock (14-5, 6-4) in their win over division rival Southern Columbia.
+WILLIAMSPORT — Izzy Dadzie scores 17 points to lead the Lancers to a win the HAC-III contest.
+Natayah Abdul-Hakim and Katie Ryder each put up 13 points of their own for Loyalsock (14-5, 6-4).

 Three members of the Tigers' (9-8, 4-5) starting five scored in double figures as Ava Novak scored 17 points, Loren Gehret had 16 points, and Alli Griscavage ended with 13 points.
 Leading 33-24 at halftime, Southern was outscored 37-22 in the second half.